-In December, students can open their Templates tab and Design an Ornament!
-My niece used this template to write a favorite Christmas memory and add a picture of the moment.
-(You can also use the web cam option in the Library to capture an image in the shape of a circle.)
+My niece used the Decorate an Ornament template to write a favorite Christmas memory and add a picture of the moment.
+(You can also use the web cam option in the Library to capture an image and change to a circle.)

 Once you have designed each side, click the Send button and choose print.
 Cut out the ornaments, place a ribbon loop between the backs and glue the backs together.
 Voila!
 Instant photo ornament!
 Or use them as gift tags by putting the "to" and "from" names on one piece.
 A friend of mine uses photo gift tags so that young ones can pass our gifts based on the photo on the tag.

 My niece got even fancier with her ornament!
 She put the glued pieces in the middle of a clear plastic ornament that opens in half.
 Then, she added tinsel, confetti, and a small garland on each side.

 Send a thank you card or holiday greeting